You are here

 Prior to this legislation ADF members were subject to two compensation acts, depending on service.
-They were the Veterans' Entitlements Act 1986 (VEA) and the Safety, Rehabilitation and Compensation Act 1988 (SRCA).
-Existing veterans, ADF members and former members will not lose their entitlements or their ability to claim under either the VEA or the SRCA.
-All conditions due to service prior to the 1 July 2004 will continue to be covered by the VEA and/or the SRCA.
+They were the Veterans' Entitlements Act 1986 (VEA) and the Safety, Rehabilitation and Compensation (Defence-related claims) Act 1988 (DRCA).
+Existing veterans, ADF members and former members will not lose their entitlements or their ability to claim under either the VEA or the DRCA.
+All conditions due to service prior to the 1 July 2004 will continue to be covered by the VEA and/or the DRCA.

 The actual financial benefits for permanent impairment arising from warlike or non-warlike service are higher than those arising from peacetime service, except for the most serious impairment and for service related deaths, where the same compensation benefits are payable.